vinkels/RL_visual_task/README.md

 ### Prerequisites

-Code can be run with in python 2.7 and 3.6.
+All code is tested in python3.6, but experiment scripts are also python 2.7 compatible.
 All external libraries needed can be found in requirements.txt.
 To install required libraries run the following line in terminal/command line.
 Read more about pip [here](https://pip.readthedocs.io/en/1.1/requirements.html).

 ```